cairocoder01/disciple-tools-advanced-security/README.md

 * Core
   * Upgrade WordPress

+## Elasticsearch permissions

+It is best to create a separate role which can then be assigned to a user.
+Here are the required permissions :

+* cluster permissions
+** monitor
+* index permissions
+** indices : your-dt-logs
+* privileges
+** create_doc
+** create_index (not strictly necessary if you have created the index or don't use time based indexes) ** monitor

 ## File Logging Filter
 Not all activity logs should be saved out to file as some are part of the normal operation of the system.
 As a result, a filtering process is run every time an activity log is saved to